delaykimm/time-text-alignment/README.md

 ---

 ### Why This Matters
-- cross-modal alignment without pair supervision
+- Cross-modal alignment without pair supervision
 - Semantically map the time-series modality into the LLM embedding space

 -----

 ## Summary

-"숫자를 자연어 표현으로 전환하고, 그 언어적 의미를 시계열 표현 학습에 반영한다."

-본 연구는 LLM의 semantic space와의 alignment를 통해 forecasting 성능 향상과 해석 가능성 제고를 목표로 한다.
+A semantically grounded time-series forecasting framework that uses numbers as the alignment bridge between time-series and the language semantic space of LLMs.